adoyle-h/one.nvim/README.md

 ### Plugin

-All plugins can be turned off, overrided default config options, replaced with your favorites.
+All plugins can be turned off, overridden default config options, replaced with your favorites.
-It is high flexible to be customized and extended.
+It is highly flexible to be customized and extended.

 Read [./doc/plugin.md](./doc/plugin.md) for plugin definitions and references.